 For hopeless romantics, here are a few of the must-see highlights Rome has to offer:

-The thought of large crowds may not scream romance, but the Colosseum is an absolute must for any visit to Rome.
-Once the largest amphitheatre of the Empire, the Colosseum is famous for having hosted incredible fights between gladiators, criminals and lions.
+The thought of large crowds may not scream romance, but the Colosseum is an absolute must for any visit to Rome!
+Once the largest Amphitheatre of the Empire, the Colosseum is famous for having hosted incredible fights between gladiators, criminals and lions.
 What you may not know is that in its heyday, the Colosseum (completed in 80 AD) was once abundant with orchards and gardens, and many love affairs began under the beautiful fig, elm and olive trees.

 Palatine Hill was where anyone who was anyone once called home.
-It houses some of the city’s most impressive ancient sites, and is rumoured to be the site where Romulus killed his brother Remus to become the rightful leader and namesake of Rome.
-Among the buildings excavated at Palatine Hill are the houses of Augustus and Livia, Rome’s first emperor and empress.
+It houses some of the city’s most impressive ancient sites and is rumoured to be the site where Romulus killed his brother Remus, to become the rightful leader and namesake of Rome.
+Among the buildings excavated at Palatine Hill, are the houses of Augustus and Livia, Rome’s first emperor and empress.

 The Vatican Museums (Musei Vaticani) house some of the world’s most important historical artefacts and works of art.
 It would take days to see everything, but some of the highlights include Leonardo Da Vinci’s painting of the Catholic Saint Jerome and the Dogmatic Sarcophagus.
-The star of the attraction, however, must of course be the Sistine Chapel - a magnificent creation of Michelangelo dating back to 1508.
+The star of the attraction, however, must be the Sistine Chapel - a magnificent creation of Michelangelo dating back to 1508.

 St. Peter’s Square (Piazza San Pietro)

 St. Peter’s Square is a massive plaza located directly in front of St. Peter’s Basilica.
-The grandeur of the square is truly mesmerising, and the Egyptian obelisk erected at the centre of the site in 1568 makes for incredible photos.
+The grandeur of the square is truly mesmerizing, and the Egyptian obelisk erected at the centre of the site in 1568 makes for incredible photos.
 The sheer scale combined with the beautiful statues creates an overwhelming experience.

 If you want the experience of ancient Rome without the hustle and bustle, head to Ostia Antica, one of Rome’s hidden gems.
-The well-preserved Roman ruins trace back to the 4th century BC and served as Rome’s principal port for hundreds of years.
-Today visitors can view the old theatre and Baths of Neptune, but also get a great insight into a working town.
+The well-preserved Roman ruins trace back to 4th century BC and served as Rome’s principal port for hundreds of years.
+Today, visitors can view the old theatre and Baths of Neptune, but also get a great insight into a working town.
 If you want to picture what day-to-day life was like in ancient Rome, here is the place to do it.